linode/docs/docs/networking/dns/dnssec-with-nsd-on-centos-7.md

 do but during the brief daemon restart they won't be responding to name lookup requests.

-With the script is in its proper place, add the following to the `root`
+With the script in its proper place, add the following to the `root` crontab:
-crontab:

     * * * * * /bin/bash /root/bin/start_nsd.sh > /dev/null 2>&1